jstrieb/quickserv/README.md

 All of the QuickServ code lives in [`quickserv.go`](https://github.com/jstrieb/quickserv/blob/master/quickserv.go).
-This well-commented file is less than 700 lines long, and should take an experienced programmer with no Golang familiarity at most an hour to read.
+This well-commented file is about 700 lines long, and should take an experienced programmer with no Golang familiarity at most an hour to read.

 <details>
 <summary>Click to view details</summary>